yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 Turns out, the `QLineEdit::returnPressed` signal generated a [race condition](https://en.wikipedia.org/wiki/Race_condition), resulting in the crashes.
 [Switching to `Qt::QueuedConnection`](https://github.com/yuzu-emu/yuzu/pull/6339) solved the issue.

-Additionally, testing confirms that games can leave regions of memory uninitialized if a text check is performed and doesn’t result in either `Failure` or `Confirm`, resulting, again, in crashes.
+Additionally, testing confirmed that games can leave regions of memory uninitialized if a text check is performed and doesn’t result in either `Failure` or `Confirm`, resulting, again, in crashes.
 [This is fixed by reading only the text check message.](https://github.com/yuzu-emu/yuzu/pull/6374).
 Thank you gidoly and OZ for all the help in finding this!